 Section 7.01.
-Pharmaceutical companies are obliged, in connection with support and collaborations, to publish an overview containing the information in Article 6 on their website to prevent the conception of unethical or similar connections between the pharmaceutical industry and Patient Organisations, etc. Agreements must be disclosed at the time when the agreement is concluded and must be available on the website for at least two years hereafter and for at least six months after the termination of the collaboration project.
+Pharmaceutical companies are obliged, in connection with financial support, significant non-financial support and/or indirect support (both financial and non-financial support) through third parties and consultancy services, to publish an overview containing the information in Article 6 on their website to prevent the conception of unethical or similar connections between the pharmaceutical industry and Patient Organisations, etc. Agreements must be disclosed at the time when the agreement is concluded and must be available on the website for at least two years hereafter and for at least six months after the termination of the collaboration project.